 A serious problem is that rats aren’t humans.
 And many if not most processes found in rats don’t apply to humans.
 For example, many drugs cure diseases in rats.
 Yet most of them don’t do so in humans.

-(2) The second source of evidence comes from humans.
-However, the humans who are studied are alcohol and/or drug addicted.
+(2) The second source of evidence comes from young humans.
+But the humans who are studied are alcohol and/or drug addicted.
 Not surprisingly, long-time alcohol abusers tend not to do as well on many mental tasks.

 So large enough amounts of alcohol can impair brain development in rats.
 It can also do the same in humans.
-There’s no surprising news there.
+There’s no surprise there.

 In many societies most people drink.
 They begin doing so in the home at a very early age.
 Examples include Italians, Jews, Greeks, Portuguese, French, Germans and Spaniards.

-There is no evidence that members of these groups are brain impaired.
+Yet there’s no evidence that these groups are brain impaired.
 Nor is there any reason to suspect it.
 In fact, they do well on standardized tests of mental ability.
-Certainly when compared to those in societies prohibiting young people from drinking.
+Certainly when compared to those in the US..

 There is no evidence that the light or moderate consumption of alcohol harms teen brains.

-However, federally-funded research finds that teens who drink alcohol with their parents are less likely to abuse alcohol.
-That’s reported by a nation-wide study of over 6,200 teenagers in 242 communities across the U.S.
+Research funded federally finds that teens who drink alcohol with their parents are less likely to abuse alcohol.
+That’s reported by a nation-wide study of over 6,200 teenagers in 242 communities across the US.

-Drinking alcohol with parents ‘may help teach them responsible drinking habits or extinguish some of the ‘novelty’ or ‘excitement’ of drinking.’
-That’s according to senior researcher Dr. Kristie Long Foley of the School of Medicine at Wake Forest University.
-Dr. Foley describes drinking with parents as a ‘protective’ behavior.
+Drinking alcohol with parents “may help teach them responsible drinking habits or extinguish some of the ‘novelty’ or ‘excitement’ of drinking.”
+That’s according to senior researcher Dr. Kristie Long Foley.
+She’s a faculty member of the School of Medicine at Wake Forest U. Dr. Foley describes drinking with parents as a “protective” behavior.

 Contrary to popular belief, drinking with parental approval is legal in many states across the country.
 Only seven states prohibit those under age 21 from drinking under all circumstances.

-Needless to say, no one of any age should ever over-consume or abuse alcohol.
+Needless to say, no one of any age should ever abuse alcohol.